speechly/speechly/CONTRIBUTING.md

 ### Test setup

 You can use the demo example in the `./examples` directory as your test setup.
-You would need a Speechly app ID to go with it.
+You will need a Speechly app ID to go with it.

 You can set it up by overriding the dependency to point to the `./dist` directory of the client: